Orbital-Web/Raphael/README.md

 The match results were a WDL of 4-4-2 against **Shallow Blue**, 5-3-2 against **Sayuri**, and 1-1-8 against **Claudia**, thus yielding an estimated ELO of 1797.

-Note that this method of ELO estimation is very crude, as it only only compares against two other engines in just 10 rounds each.
+Note that this method of ELO estimation is very crude, as it only only compares against a few other engines with only 10 rounds.
 In the future, I will conduct a more thorough comparison (maybe once v2.0 is out).
 <br/><br/>